OXPHOS/shogun/doc/cookbook/source/examples/classifier/qda.rst

 .. sgexample:: qda.sg:create_features

 We create an instance of the :sgclass:`CQDA` classifier with feature matrix and label list.
-:sgclass:`CQDA` has two default arguments: `float:tolerance` for tolerance used in training and `bool:store_covs` marks whether to store the within class covariances
+:sgclass:`CQDA` also has two default arguments, to set tolerance used in training and mark whether to store the within class covariances

 .. sgexample:: qda.sg:create_instance

-Then we run the train QDA algorithm and apply it to test data, which here gives :sgclass:`CMulticlassLabels`.
+We run the train QDA algorithm and apply it to test data, which here gives :sgclass:`CMulticlassLabels`.

 .. sgexample:: qda.sg:train_and_apply